Virtual Learning Meal Information

 Lunch includes an assortment of sandwiches and other student-friendly favorites.
 Fresh fruit, carrots and milk are also included.

-Menus during this time are subject to change.
+Menus during this time are subject to substitution of items with equal nutritional value.

 Meals, foods and beverages sold or served at schools meet state and federal requirements based on the USDA Dietary Guidelines.